rsarwal/Data-Science-Portfolio/Python/Telecom_Churn_Analysis/README.md

 ## Project Overview
 This project analyzes customer churn in a telecom company using machine learning techniques.
 The goal is to predict which customers are likely to churn and identify the key factors influencing customer retention.

+## Files in this Project
+- `Telecom_Churn_Analysis.ipynb`: Jupyter notebook containing the main analysis
+- `requirements.txt`: List of Python packages required for this project

 ## Dataset
 The dataset contains customer information including demographics, services used, account information, and churn status.
 It consists of 5634 samples and 7072 features.